donaldlab/OSPREY3/python/doc/tutorial.rst

 	# choose a forcefield
 	ffparams = osprey.ForcefieldParams()

+	# how should we compute energies of molecules?
+	ecalc = osprey.EnergyCalculator(confSpace, ffparams)

+	# how should we define energies of conformations?
+	confEcalc = osprey.ConfEnergyCalculator(confSpace, ecalc)

 	# how should confs be ordered and searched?
-	emat = osprey.EnergyMatrix(confSpace, ffparams)
+	emat = osprey.EnergyMatrix(confEcalc)
 	astar = osprey.AStarMPLP(emat, confSpace)

-	# how to compute the energy of a conformation?
-	ecalc = osprey.ConfEnergyCalculator(confSpace, ffparams)

 	# find the best sequence and rotamers
-	gmec = osprey.GMECFinder(confSpace, astar, ecalc).find()
+	gmec = osprey.GMECFinder(astar, confEcalc).find()

 This is an example script in the Osprey distribution.

 You can find it at ``examples/1CC8.python/findGMEC.py`` It's a bit much to take in all at once though, so let's break it down line-by-line.